ARE YOU INTERESTED IN BECOMING A VOLUNTEER?

 SES membership is voluntary.

-We train on Tuesdays between 1900hrs and 2200hrs and expect members to attend the training regularly.
-Consequently if you have a regular commitment on Tuesdays, please consider another unit that trains on a different day.
+We train on Tuesdays between 1900 hrs – 2200 hrs and expect members to attend training regularly.
+Consequently, if you have a regular commitment on Tuesdays, please consider another unit that trains on a different day.

 Training courses are generally run on weekends.

 As an emergency volunteer organisation, the SES is on call 24/7.
-Response to callouts is voluntary not mandatory, it is understood that volunteers may not be available at various hours due to work and other commitments.
-It is up to the volunteer to discuss emergency service leave with their employer and to decide if they can/cannot respond to the call for assistance.
-Having said that, if you are never available then look elsewhere.
+While response to callouts is voluntary not mandatory, it is understood that volunteers may not be available at various hours due to work and other commitments.
+It is up to the volunteer to discuss leave or emergency service leave (where applicable) with their employer and to ultimately decide if they can/cannot respond to the request for assistance.
+Having said that, if you are frequently unavailable, then this rescue organisation may unfortunately not be right for you.

 You will need to be able to make your own way to the unit at any time of the day or night.
-Public transport is not a viable choice because services through the night are too infrequent.
-Please note; walking or cycling to the unit is acceptable as long as you live close enough for this to be a safe option in the middle of the night, however it is the less preferred option.
+Public transport is not always a viable option because services through the weekends and nights are too infrequent.
+Please note; walking or cycling to the unit is acceptable as long as you live close enough, but please consider that call outs can occur in the middle of the night and during all weather types and these modes of transport may not always be the safest.

-We recommend if you are a FIFO worker you consider your ability to regularly be able to attend training, courses and callouts.
+Additionally, FIFO workers are asked to especially consider your ability to regularly attend training, courses and callouts.

 Is there a cost, age or fitness requirement?

 Volunteers must be aware of their own physical and mental capabilities.
-Some activities and courses require a high level of fitness, such as bush land searches and cliff rescue.
+Some activities and courses require a high level of fitness, such as searches.
 Volunteers need to know their own limitations to prevent putting themselves and their team in danger.

-We have an exciting opportunity for up to three people to share our new role of unit Catering Officer (possibility of one person depending on suitability).
+We have an exciting opportunity for a suitable person to fill our new role of unit Welfare Officer.
 Reporting to the Local Manager the position will aim to provide our volunteers with healthy, wholesome food options to sustain them following weeknight training, during training courses and during/after operational incidents.

 - Provide a light supper for after training on Tuesday training nights.